The Heat Network Regulations have changed – here’s our guide to compliance

 By 1st September 2022

-- If it’s not technically feasible and cost-effective to install heat meters but it is cost-effective to install heat cost allocators, thermostatic radiator valves and hot water meters, then you must do so by this second deadline.
+- If it’s not technically feasible and cost-effective to install final customer heat meters but it is cost-effective to install heat cost allocators, thermostatic radiator valves and hot water meters, then you must do so by this second deadline.

 A word on Brexit… do the Heat Network Regulations still apply?